Map preview

 Low

-Searched for terms like 'salt water pool' or 'saltwater' and found none.
-The building pool is mentioned but its water type is not specified in public remarks.
+Searched for 'salt water pool', 'saltwater', 'saline' and found no mentions.
+While a pool is noted in amenities, the type (salt vs. chlorine) is not specified in the public remarks.

 Laundry In Unit